SAIS-S2S-Technology/Roadmap/README.md

 # START HERE

-Thank you for taking a look at SAIS.Technology S2S, a launching student-to-student (S2S) platform on technology-adapted policy education.
+Thank you for taking a look at SAIS.Technology S2S, a launching student-to-student (S2S) learning platform on technology-adapted policy leadership.

 This repository contains two versions of a short presentation on our activities and an additional About section.